 Some people work with debt settlement companies to handle settling debts with creditors or collectors.
 But you can contact credit card companies, other lenders or debt collectors on your own and set up a payment plan directly.
 This isn’t the easiest process.
 There are nuances to calculating a settlement that is both attractive to the lender and affordable for you.

 If you’re dealing with a debt collector, make sure you fully understand the debt.
 You need to know who you owe, how much you owe and how old the debt is.
 Then come up with a realistic repayment or settlement plan.
-Finally, comes the negotiation phase.
+Finally comes the negotiation phase.
 If your debt has been sold to a third-party debt collector, you will find you have to contact the new debt owner, or the collection agency they are using, in order to resolve the debt.
 Be clear about your financial situation.
 If they know you can’t afford to pay much, that could make them more willing to accept a lower settlement offer.
 Before you send them any money, get your agreement in writing.

-How debt settlement affects your credit score
+How debt settlement affects your credit score and credit report

 When you don’t pay an account in full, it will hurt your credit score, even if you pay some of what you owe.
 So don’t expect your credit score to immediately improve after you settle a debt.
 Typically, though, settling a debt is considered better than not paying it at all.